-If you're engaged and looking to marry, you may benefit from some pre-marriage counselling.
-The purpose of pre-marriage counselling isn't necessary to settle any current disputes, rather, it is to settle any concerns to disputes that may arise after the marriage.
-This article will explain why you may need pre-marriage counselling and how pre-marriage counselling sessions work.
+If you’re engaged and looking to marry, you may benefit from pre-marriage counselling.
+The purpose of pre-marriage counselling isn’t to settle any current disputes, rather, it is to settle any concerns to disputes that may arise after the wedding.
+Find out if you may need pre-marriage counselling and how pre-marriage counselling sessions work.

 Pre-marriage counselling facilitates a direct and open conversation between both members of a relationship, allowing both parties to voice their concerns and beliefs.
 In order to facilitate this communication, your pre-marriage counsellor will: